Frequently asked questions

 Please click here: Nozawa Peaks location for our address and map.

 Nozawa Peaks is conveniently located less than five minutes walk from the Nozawa Onsen Ski Resort chairlifts.
-The village centre is a 10 minute walk along a flat, heated street.
+The village centre is an 8 minute walk along a flat, heated street.
 There is a fantastic restaurant open for dinner located directly next door, along with many other restaurants within 2-10 minutes walk from Nozawa Peaks.
 The ski rental shop is located 5 minutes walk from Nozawa Peaks.
 One of the largest and most beautiful hot springs in Nozawa Onsen is located 2 minutes walk from Nozawa Peaks.
-The largest supermarket is located 10 minutes walk from Nozawa Peaks.
+The largest supermarket is a 7 minute walk from Nozawa Peaks.

 Is breakfast included?